 Not for beginners, these slopes will challenge even the most seasoned veterans.
 Some of the most challenging and steep slopes in Europe, you can access 11 different ski zones throughout the valley and vertical drops of 9,000 feet.

-The nightlife in Chamonix is renowned for great drinks and parties through the night.
-Walk the cobblestone streets in the pedestrian only zone and try authentic French cuisine on every corner.
+The nightlife in Chamonix is renowned for great drinks and parties throughout the night.
+Walk the cobblestone streets in the pedestrian-only zone and try authentic French cuisine on every corner.